-The Survey about 2020 Graduates' Profile has involved 290,772 graduates in 2020 of 76 Italian universities in AlmaLaurea Consortium.
-Some categories of graduates were excluded from the population analysed in the 2020 Profile since they gained their university qualification as a result of special arrangements.
-They are 1,630 graduates from 55 universities with some particular features:
+The Survey about Graduates' Profile has involved 299,320 graduates in the solar year 2021.
+The Italian universities involved in the survey are 77 out of the 80 in AlmaLaurea Consortium in June 2022.
+Some categories of graduates were excluded from the population analysed in the 2021 Profile since they gained their university qualification as a result of special arrangements.
+They are 1,629 graduates from 55 universities with some particular features: